divmain/recollect/README.md

 Similarly, what if you're searching for an object that has a sub-property named `$gte` with a particular value?
 Instead of `{ a: { $gte: 1 } }`, you could construct a query like so: `{ a: { $eq: { $gte: 1 } } }`.

-At present, there is no mechanism to search for an object that has a property matching on of the provided query operators.
+At present, there is no mechanism to search for an object that has a property matching one of the provided query operators.

 ### Errors